cityofsmiles/Grade8Lessons/README.md

 # Grade 8 Lessons
 This is a repository for Grade 8 teaching and assessment resources created by the Math teachers of Sauyo High School.
-To download, just click the link.
 The topics are based on the Most Essential Learning Competencies in Mathematics (MELC).

 ## First Grading Period